How to replace a door gasket in a top-freezer refrigerator

-This DIY repair guide shows how to replace the refrigerator door gasket, which also is called a door seal.
-The gasket is the rubbery strip that seals the space around the edge of the door to keep warm air out of the refrigerator.
+The door gasket, often called a door seal, seals the gap around the door to keep the cold air in and the warm air out.
 Signs that the refrigerator gasket needs to be replaced include excessive frost buildup and reduced cooling.
-Replace the gasket if it’s worn, dangling, cracked or torn, using the manufacturer-approved replacement part.
+Replace the gasket if it’s worn, cracked or torn.

-Remove the gasket
+Remove creases in the new door gasket

-To smooth creases and folds in the gasket, soak it in warm water and let it dry.
+To smooth creases and folds in the door gasket, soak it in warm water and dry with a towel.
 Or carefully warm it with a hair dryer or heat gun on a low setting.

 Install the new gasket

 If the temperature in your refrigerator doesn't match the temperature you set, the problem could be the temperature cont…